HackYourFutureBelgium/state-project-js-quiz/backlog.md

 Convert your development strategy into milestones (user stories), issues, labels and a project board.

+When you create the milestones for your user stories, you can include the _acceptance criteria_ in the milestone's description.

 This isn't a permanent thing!
 You can always adjust the project board and development strategy as the project evolves; adding issues, removing issues, adjusting tasks ... whatever is necessary to make the project go smoothly.

 ## Sprinting and Reviewing